snowflakedb/snowflake-connector-net/README.md

   );
   ```

-  Note that previously you needed to use a double equal sign (==) to escape the character, but it is no longer required.
+  Note that previously you needed to use a double equal sign (==) to escape the character.
+However, beginning with version 2.0.18, you can use a single equal size.

+### Other Authentication Methods

 If you are using a different method for authentication, see the examples below: